Reclaimed Cobblestone Pavers

-The worn patina and subtle colors and textures of Reclaimed Cobblestones speak of a rich, timeless history.
+The worn patina and subtle colors and textures of Antique Cobblestones speak of a rich, timeless history.
 Whether harvested directly from an old street or town in America, to a quaint village in Europe, these cobblestones have a story to tell; a history to be discovered and preserved.

 The size and shape of Reclaimed Cobblestone Pavers are instrumental in determining the design or layout.
 For example, achieving the classic running bond pattern is easier with rectangles, while squares and cubes offer more flexibility in design and are more suited for fan type patterns.